ClusterM/pebble-topter/README.md

 - If storage is full, remove some unused accounts

-## License

-This project is open source.
-See LICENSE file for details.

 ## Download
 * You can always find the latest release at: https://github.com/ClusterM/pebble-topter/releases
 * Appstore download will be available soon

+## License

+This project is licensed under GPLv3 license.
+See LICENSE file for details.

 ## Support the Developer and the Project